joshmorgan1000/UTKH/src/README.md

 ### Parallels with Emergent Theories <a href="#parallels-with-emergent-theories"></a>

-UTKH redefines gravity as a harmonic interaction between kinetic systems, eschewing the need for force-carrying particles like gravitons, and lends to new theories about deep space.
-While lending new theories to questions previously unanswered, it simultaneously coincides with existing known phenomena and emergent theories, some of which UTKH gives a better explanation than the original authors' hypothesis:
+UTKH redefines gravity as a harmonic interaction between kinetic systems, eschewing the need for force-carrying particles like gravitons, and lends to new theories from the subatomic to deep space.
+While lending new theories to questions previously unanswered, it simultaneously coincides with existing known phenomena and emergent theories, some of which UTKH gives new hypotheses:

 - **Quantum Gravity:** Mass and energy are sources of spacetime curvature, yet photons contribute to this curvature even though they are massless due to their energy and momentum.
 - **Higgs Fields:** UTKH allows situations that give mass to properties, explained by harmonic resonation or direct angular energy transfer.